 This course examines the basic human rights at task in North American labor relations for the period from the end of the Civil War & Reconstruction (1880) to the end of World War II (1945).
-Course themes include: a survey of labor negotiation strategies and philosophies; changes in workplace technology; the founding of worker organizations; the impact of racial injustice; the intersection of women's struggles for equality/equity in employment; emerging rights for union membership; and narratives realizing employment and civil rights.
+Course themes include: an array of labor negotiation philosophies; changes in workplace technology; the founding of worker organizations; the impact of racial injustice; women's struggle for equality/equity in employment; rights for union membership; the connections between employment and civil rights.